bikibird/declare/notes.md

 To get the source waveform in praat see https://www.fon.hum.uva.nl/praat/manual/Source-filter_synthesis_4__Using_existing_sounds.html

 space pause 50 ticks, comma pause, 100 ticks.  period, !, ?, 200 ticks

+The RNP-RNZ pair is
+effectively removed from the cascade circuit during the synthesis of non-nasalized speech sounds if FNP
+= FNZ.

+C     NASAL ZERO-PAIR RNZ:
+420     YZC=ANZ*Y1C + BNZ*YLNZ1C + CNZ*YLNZ2C
+        YLNZ2C=YLNZ1C
+        YLNZ1C=Y1C
+C     NASAL RESONATOR RNP:
+        YPC=ANP*YZC + BNP*YLNP1C + CNP*YLNP2C
+        YLNP2C=YLNP1C
+        YLNP1C=YPC
+        ULIPSV=YPC

+Effects of stress level: When we examine the effects of stress level in more detail, we find that primary and secondary stressed vowels have significantly higher f0 than unstressed vowels for both male and female speakers.
+For all data pooled, there is no significant difference between secondary and primary stressed vowels.
+If we analyse the speaker groups separately, there is no difference for female speakers.
+For male speakers the difference is significant.
+Furthermore, the significant interaction between Stress and Sex can be explained by the fact that the difference between unstressed and stressed (i.e. primary and secondary stressed pooled) is larger for the male speakers than for the female speakers; the differences are 2 semitones and 1 semitone, respectively.

+Stress level has a significant effect on vowel duration and for this parameter all three levels are significantly different.
+If we express the mean durations in milliseconds, they are 53, 66, and 79 ms for unstressed, secondary stressed and primary stressed vowels, respectively.
+The significant effect of Sex is due to longer mean durations for the female speakers.
+If we look at the speaker groups separately we may see that the difference is almost entirely caused by the markedly longer primary stressed vowels in the female group (85 ms vs. 78 ms) which explains the significant interaction between Stress and Sex.